pubgrub-rs/guide/src/limitations/multiple_versions.md

 Yet, if our usages of "b" and "c" are independant with regard to "d", we could in theory build "b" with "d" @ 1 and build "c" with "d" @ 2.

 Such situation is sufficiently common that most package managers allow multiple versions of a package.
-In rust for example, multiple versions are allowed as long as they cross a major frontier, so 0.7 and 0.8 or 2.0 and 3.0.
+In Rust for example, multiple versions are allowed as long as they cross a major frontier, so 0.7 and 0.8 or 2.0 and 3.0.
 So the question now is can we circumvent this fundamental restriction of PubGrub?
 The short answer is yes, with buckets and proxis.